 Iron Ring Ceremony

-The next Iron Ring ceremony will be held on March 30, 2019.
+The next Iron Ring ceremony will be held in November, 2019.

 The Iron Ring ceremony is by invitation only:

 - Students eligible to receive their Iron Ring will receive an invitation a few weeks before the ceremony.

 - Students who have not received an invitation cannot register or attend the ceremony.